TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-connectivityissuesunabletoconnecttomicrosoftpublicservicesfromavminprivatecloud.md

             "id": "internet",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "Is the internet enable switch set to "Enabled" Internet" on in the Connectivity > Settings blade of the private cloud?", "required": false
+            "displayLabel": "Is the internet enable switch set to Enabled Internet on in the Connectivity > Settings blade of the private cloud?", "required": false
         }
             ]